 - Water allocation in large irrigation systems – supporting canal operators with mobile model predictive control and earth observation techniques.

 Pieter has a track record of formulating and guiding major interdisciplinary research and capacity building projects, including in Ethiopia, Ghana, India, Kenya, Mexico, Mozambique, Senegal, South Africa, Sudan, Tanzania, Vietnam and Zimbabwe.

-He is member of the governing board of WaterNet in Southern Africa, associate editor of Water Policy, member of the editorial board of Hydrology and Earth System Sciences.
+From 2003 until 2019 he was member of the governing board of WaterNet in Southern Africa.
+He is an associate editor of Water Policy, and member of the editorial board of Hydrology and Earth System Sciences.
 From 2012 to 2018 he chaired the Netherlands National IHP Committee.

 Pieter van der Zaag studied irrigation at Wageningen Agricultural University, The Netherlands.
 From 1987 to 1989 he was based in Mexico.
 He received his PhD degree in 1992.
 From 1993 he coordinated a joint research programme between the University of Zimbabwe and Wageningen Agricultural University.

 In 1997 he joined IHE Delft and was seconded to the Department of Civil Engineering, again at the University of Zimbabwe.
 The major activity involved the setting up of a new MSc programme in ‘Water Resources Engineering and Management’.